KissDaniGH/ILIAS-Plugin-GoogleAnalytics/README.md

 * Make sure the folder `GoogleAnalytics` and its contents are readable for your webuser.
 * Change to your ILIAS webroot directory
 * Update the autoloader as webuser.
-* Finalize the installation through the web interface in Administration -> Extending ILIAS -> Plugins.
+* Finalize the installation through the web interface in `Administration -> Extending ILIAS -> Plugins`.

 ```bash
 cd /var/www/html/